Nightline (student service): Philosophy and vision

-To achieve this vision, the mission of the Nightline Association is to raise the quality, profile and number of Nightline services so that every student is aware of and has access to confidential emotional peer support.
+To achieve this vision, the mission of the Nightline Association is to raise the quality, profile, availability and accessibility of Nightline services so that every student is aware of and has access to confidential emotional peer support and the opportunity to volunteer for a Nightline.

 Services and structure

-All Nightlines operate a telephone listening service, some providing separate lines and telephone numbers for listening and for information.
-Some also offer a 'drop-in' service, where callers can talk to a Nightline volunteer in person.
+All Nightlines operate a telephone listening service.
 Many Nightlines offer e-listening (contact by email) as an additional means of support.
-Most recently, some Nightlines have begun offering a confidential online listening service, a confidential text-based one-to-one chat conducted via a secure internet connection.
+Most recently, some Nightlines have begun offering a confidential online listening service, a confidential instant messaging one-to-one chat conducted via a secure internet connection.

 In addition to the various listening services, some Nightlines supply condoms, pregnancy testing kits, personal attack alarms and women's sanitary products.
-A few even offer a 'bed for a night' service where students can come to Nightline to sleep, and some offer a camp-bed/mattress hire service for those students with friends visiting.
-A small number of Nightlines also now offer SMS and Skype services.
+A small number of Nightlines also offer SMS services.

-Nightlines are staffed by student volunteers, who are trained to take calls in accordance with the principles and policies of their organization.
-Nightline volunteers are not paid for their time, however some Nightlines have paid co-ordinators.
+Nightlines are staffed by student volunteers, who are trained to take calls in accordance with the principles and policies of their organisation.
+Nightline volunteers are not paid for their time, a few Nightlines have paid co-ordinators.